Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

-On PAUSE, Perl 6 distributions are automatically uploaded to a "Perl6" subdirectory, but this is completely transparent to both the author as well as anything else that needs to look at that.
+On PAUSE, Perl 6 distributions are automatically uploaded to a "Perl6" subdirectory, but this is completely transparent to both the author as well as anything else that needs to look at that as long as a file `META6.json` exists in the distribution.
 So for the foreseeable future, no changes will be needed there.

 Should PAUSE decide to no longer support `Raku` modules in its system, then alternatives will need to be found and/or implemented.